Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] It supplies an online IT ticketing platform for resource requests.
 - [ ] It supports automatic code validation services.
 - [x] It provides the ability to programmatically provision existing resources.
-- [ ] It automates the resource request process from a company’s IT vendor list.
+- [ ] It automates the resource request process from a company's IT vendor list.

 **[⬆ Back to Top](#table-of-contents)**